ibm-cloud-docs/watsonxdata/lite_plan.md

 8. Click **Set up now**.
 The **Finish set up** page opens.

-    b.
+    a.
 If you use a trial account with no existing IBM COS instance:

-      * a new IBM COS instance is provisioned with default name and a new bucket is attached to it with standard name (wxd-inst id).
+      * A new IBM COS instance is provisioned with default name (watsonx-data-cos) and a new bucket is attached to it with default name (watsonx-data-instanceId).
       * Click **Finish**.

-    a.
-If you use a paid account:
+    b.
+If you use a Paygo account:

-      * If the user has a COS instance in a paid account, it is fetched and a new bucket with standard name is attached to it.
+      * If the user has a COS instance in a Paygo account, it is fetched and a new bucket with default name is attached to it.
       * If the user does not have a COS instance, you must provision a new IBM COS instance.
 From the **Finish set up** page, click **Create new instance** to create a new COS instance.
 Select the storage.
       * Click **Finish**.

-    You can also add storage from **Infranstructure manager** page and ingest data into it.
+    You can also add storage from **Infrastructure manager** page and ingest data into it.

+    1. From **Add Component** > **Storage** > Select the storage :

+       To add the first bucket, some tiles for storages are disabled with the message: "Register a bucket from the available options first."
+Buckets to be added are enabled based on the available engines and services at that time.
+The buckets that meet the criteria for the available engines are enabled to be added as the first bucket.

+       * For Spark: IBM COS storage, Amazon S3.
+       * For Presto (Java): IBM COS storage, Amazon S3, Google Cloud Storage.
+       * For Presto (C++): IBM COS storage, Amazon S3, Google Cloud Storage.
+       * For Milvus: IBM COS storage, Amazon S3, MinIO, Azure Data Lake Storage, Google Cloud Storage.

-    1. From **Add Component** > **Storage** > **IBM COS storage** :
+    2. From **Add Component** > **Storage** > **IBM COS storage** :

         For Lite plan instance, there are two options:

         a. **Discover COS instance** : Select the existing IBM COS instance and the bucket to be attached to it.

         b. **Register my own** : Provision a new IBM COS instance.
-See [Adding a storage-catalog pair](watsonxdata?topic=watsonxdata-reg_bucket#cos).
+See [Create COS instance](https://cloud.ibm.com/objectstorage/create){: external}.
 You must provision and register new instance.

     To explore how the {{site.data.keyword.lakehouse_short}} service interacts with the data you bring in, see [Adding your storage and querying data](watsonxdata?topic=watsonxdata-tutorial_prov_custbckt1).